 There are few things we love more than pickles.
 Their bitter zing is what keeps us coming back for more, and the vast health benefits are just an added bonus.
-Whether you love pure pickle juice or Pickle Juice Soda, there are so many ways to enjoy this favorite dill treat.
+Whether you love pure pickle juice or Pickle Juice Soda, there are so many ways to enjoy this favorite fried food.
 However, there is one way to serve up pickles better than the rest: fried pickles.
 Deep fried to golden brown perfection, there's nothing like a good, buttery batter with a zesty crunch inside.
 Fortunately, Pinterest has you covered for fried pickle recipes.

 Pinterest is a resource for millions of home cooks worldwide, so we take the popular Pinterest recipe picks seriously.
 First, there was the best keto recipe out there, and then there was the best cauliflower recipe.
 Now, however, Pinterest revealed its most popular fried pickle recipe that's been saved over 98,000 times.
 The best part?
 It's not just any ol' recipe, it's a copycat recipe.
 Meet Copycat Texas Roadhouse Fried Pickles from All She Cooks.

 When it comes to deep fried pickles, I'm partial to using dill pickle slices.
 While many might prefer spheres for their fried dill pickles, I appreciate the bite-size aspect of these.
 It might be because I feel less guilty, even though I eat more pickle slices.
-This fried pickle recipe plays on the popular appetizer at Texas Roadhouse, but it's even better because you're making it at home and probably without pants.
+This recipe plays on the popular appetizer at Texas Roadhouse, but it's even better because you're making it at home and probably without pants.
 Well, maybe not for deep frying, but you see my point.

 While All She Cooks highly recommends a deep fryer (and we do, too), there's no harm in frying in vegetable oil on your stovetop as long as you are careful.
 Use a slotted spoon add pickles to the hot oil and to pull your pickles out, and don't forget to season well with kosher salt when they rest on the paper towel-lined plate.